RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 - ❌ _Not supported_ - needs a hashing method and a memory map.
 - ❌ libretro core: **X1 Millennium**
-  - April 16th, 2022: Disk writes modify source media, which breaks hashing.
+  - Disk writes modify source media, which breaks hashing.

 ### Sharp X68000